rmsairlock/Process-Hallowing/README.md

 ---

 ## The AAL Gap: A Matter of Configuration

-Most practitioners view Process Hallowing strictly as an EDR problem because traditional Application Allowlisting (AAL) is often seen as a static "Gatekeeper" focused on the disk.
-My research was designed to test this: Can a trusted identity be subverted after the "Border Control" has let it through?
+Most practitioners view Process Hallowing strictly as an EDR problem.
+My research was designed to test whether that assumption holds when a well-configured AAL solution is in the picture.

+The short answer: it largely does not.

-**The Persistence of Trust Paradox:** A potential blind spot exists when AAL tools validate a file only at the moment it loads.
-If the tool "trusts" that identity implicitly for its entire lifecycle, it creates an opening for "Stains" that appear in memory after a successful border check.
+**The Persistence of Trust Paradox:** The theoretical gap exists when an AAL tool validates a file only at load time and then implicitly trusts that identity for its entire lifecycle.
+This creates an opening for memory-based "Stains" that appear after a clean border check.

-**The Identity Lifecycle:** My research proved that for AAL to remain the gold standard, it must be viewed not just as "Execution Control," but as **Identity Lifecycle Management**.
-The lab showed that Airlock Digital is already capable of this.
-By enforcing Script Control and CLM, the tool doesn't just check the "Passport" at the door; it denies the "Traveler" the tools they need to perform a hijacking later.

-**Inherited Trust as a Policy Choice:** If an AAL policy trusts `cmd.exe` via a broad Path Rule, the "Passport" remains valid even if the "Person" carrying it is replaced.
-However, this isn't a failure of the technology; it's a strategic trade-off.
-The "Gap" I identified is not an architectural flaw, but a configuration choice where **Location-based Trust** is prioritized over **Context-aware Enforcement**.

-**Research Insight:** The "Stain" injection highlights that trust cannot be a one-time event.
-My testing confirmed that Airlock provides the perimeter needed to stop the "Brush" (the script) from ever reaching the canvas.
-The future of AAL doesn't require it to become a heavy memory scanner; it simply requires the move from "Allowing an Executable" to "Authorizing a Process State."
+**What the Lab Actually Showed:** Airlock Digital, when configured correctly, closes this gap earlier than expected.
+Script Control and Constrained Language Mode (CLM) don't just check the passport at the door - they deny the attacker the tools required to perform a hijacking at all.
+The orchestration chain is neutralized before a single byte reaches process memory.

+**Inherited Trust as a Policy Choice:** The gap that *does* exist is not architectural - it is a configuration trade-off.
+When an organization uses a broad Path Rule to accommodate developer workflows, they are choosing Location-based Trust over Context-aware Enforcement.
+That is a legitimate business decision, but it has a specific and demonstrable consequence, which this research documents.

+**Research Insight:** "Authorizing a Process State" means trust must account for the Disk Identity (hash/signature), the Orchestration Path (parent process), and the Memory Intent (Win32 API access pattern).
+Airlock already has the controls to enforce all three.
+The question is whether they are turned on.

 ---